GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 </div>
 <p align="center">
 <em>
-The motion planner in action viewed through RViz.
+The motion planner in action, viewed through RViz.
+The bounding box is green when the bird is inside the ellipse, and mauve when the bird is outside it.
 </em>
 </p>